verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] I don’t want to be in a situation for even an hour where I am not enjoying myself.
 - [ ] Does the leadership at my company promote a xenophobic agenda and use the wealth I help them acquire to donate directly to bigoted causes and politicians I find despicable?
 Yeah.
 - [ ] sometimes I wear a cool Hawaiian shirt on Fridays, and it’s commonly accepted that bad people don’t wear shirts with flowers on them.
+- [ ] this is why my friends and I have started making it illegal to look things up on your phone while we’re hanging out. instead, we just have to argue about it. knowing the answer to something is a conversational dead end; not knowing is a social stimulant.